Module Information

 Brief description

-It will provide students with a foundational understanding of key terms, ideas and contemporary debates related to understanding, monitoring and responding to environmental change.
+The module provides students with a foundational understanding of key terms, ideas and contemporary debates related to understanding, monitoring and responding to environmental change.
+The first half focuses on introductory concepts and terminology allowing us to talk about environmental change, and the latter half on the psychology of environmental change and imagining alternative futures.
 The role of different forms of scientific study (natural, social and psychological sciences) in underpinning contemporary debates and attempts to manage 'change' is foregrounded.

 It has two strands.
 Weekly lectures are organised in thematic blocks (see below) and focus on debates, terminology, and baseline knowledge about the biophysical world and humanity’s relationships within it necessary for higher education degree study.
 Workshops focus on analytical skills and the role of disciplinary methods for understanding forms of environmental change.